StepS-/MyWormNET/readme.txt

 - Users' IP addresses are no longer forced when hosting
 - Changed the Game.asp content to allow The Wheat Snooper host games
 - Fixed the passworded games' padlock icons and locale typecodes
-- Put IRC commands into procedures
+- Put IRC commands into procedures, as well as a bunch of other things
 - Removed the annoying hosted/closed game notices
 - LogToOper is now optional: set yourself to mode +L to enable logging (available for ops and above)
 - Support for the ISON command